• Skip to primary navigation

 SortedMap Interface

-Its a child interface of Map interface.
+It’s a child interface of the Map interface.
 In this interface, the keys are stored in ascending order.

 Java Collections Classes

-Java Collection framework has so many implementation classes of a different interface.
-Out of them, the common implementation classes are ArrayList and HashMap and HashSet.
-The collection classes are not thread-safe, and their iterator also fails-fast.
-Below we are trying to share some of the commonly used implementation classes:
+The Java Collection framework has many implementation classes for different interfaces.
+The common implementation classes of these are ArrayList, HashMap, and HashSet.
+The collection classes are not thread-safe, and their iterator also fails fast.
+Below, we are trying to share some of the commonly used implementation classes:

 HashSet Class

 Java HashSet is the basic implementation class of the Set interface.
-It does not guarantee the order of the elements, Duplicate elements are not allowed to be stored, and you can insert null values.
+It does not guarantee the order of the elements.
+Duplicate elements cannot be stored, and you can insert null values.

-This Classes have methods like add, remove, contains and size.
-We can also see the initial capacity and load factor for this implementation class.
-The load factor is a measure of how full the hash map is allowed to get before its capacity is automatically increased.
+These classes have methods like add, remove, contain, and size.
+We can also see this implementation class’s initial capacity and load factor—the load factor measures how full the hash map can get before its capacity is automatically increased.

 TreeSet Class

-Java TreeSet class implements the set Interface which uses a tree for storage.
-This TreeSet class inherits the abstract also and implements NavigableSet Interface.
-In Tree set, the elements are storing in ascending order, and duplicated elements are not allowed.
+Java TreeSet class implements the set Interface, which uses a tree for storage.
+This TreeSet class inherits the abstract and implements the NavigableSet Interface.
+In the Tree set, the elements are stored in ascending order, and duplicated elements are not allowed.

 ArrayList Class

-Java ArrayList class inherits an abstract class and also implements the list interface, and this class used a dynamic array to store the elements.
+Java ArrayList class inherits an abstract class and implements the list interface, and this class uses a dynamic array to store the elements.
 This is used to store similar elements.
-As for a standard Array, we need to declare the size of the array before we use it and once the size is declared it’s fixed, but in case of ArrayList we do not need to declare the size its grow as we are adding the elements into it.
+As for a standard Array, we need to declare the size of the array before we use it, and once the size is declared, it’s fixed, but in the case of ArrayList, we do not need to declare the size its grow as we are adding the elements into it.

 LinkedList Class

-The Java LinkedList Class used a double linked list to store the elements.
-Here the elements are stored as a data part and address part, and each element is known as a node.
+The Java LinkedList Class used a double-linked list to store the elements.
+Here, the elements are stored as data and address parts, each known as a node.
 Due to the ease of insertion and deletion, LinkedList is preferred over arrays.
 The LinkedList class implements the list interface.

 HashMap Class

 The HashMap Class used a hashtable and implemented the map interface.
-You can do that all map operations and also it permits null values and null keys.
-This HashMap Class is almost equivalent to Hashtable except it is synchronised and also permits null\.
+You can do all map operations, and it also permits null values and null keys.
+This HashMap Class is almost equivalent to Hashtable, except it is synchronized and also permits null\.

 TreeMap Class